AllenNeuralDynamics/aind-harp-workshop-materials/docs/articles/Commands.md

 ![RoundTripDelayBenchmark](~/workflows/RoundTripDelayBenchmark.bonsai)
 :::

+> [!NOTE]
-> **_NOTE:_** The timestamps reported by Harp can be independently validated by probing the digital output line and calculating the time between each toggle.
+> The timestamps reported by Harp can be independently validated by probing the digital output line and calculating the time between each toggle.
 We have done this exercise in the past and found that the timestamps closely match.

 ![image](~/images/RoundTripDelayBenchmark.png)